-- Processed foods – Processed foods have a more glycaemic index and hence make you put on weight.
-In other words, whole grains and cereals are better to take.
+- Processed foods – Processed foods have high glycaemic index .
+They can make you put on weight.
+In other words, do include advantages of whole grains and cereals.
 Avoid refined sugars like cookies, ice crème, sweets.

 - Take a moderate amount of protein and fat.
 Choose lean meat and less saturated fat.

-- Always include green leafy vegetables and salads in the PCOD diet menu.
+- Always include green leafy vegetables and salads in the PCOS diet menu.